jguix/angularjs-FlightDashboard/README.md

 ### Summary

 Hopefully I have shown you some elegant and sophisticated techinques for chaining promises.
-The above chain even become more complicated:
+The above chain can easily become even more complicated:

 ![TreeOfChains](https://f.cloud.github.com/assets/210413/1750919/afbfb5a4-65be-11e3-93d6-b5b61865bd0b.jpg)